 That means roasting requires some caution.
 Else you would be left with RUBBERY OVERCOOKED CHICKEN.
 That’s hard to chew and requires a lot of sauce (and jaw strength!) to soften it up.

 If you’re using chicken thighs as in the garlic parmesan chicken skewers, you don’t have to worry much.

 The yogurt marinade is just NOT ENOUGH to tenderize the chicken breasts.
 These are not thin-sliced chicken breasts that we baked in a covered tray.

-Baking chicken tikka in the oven is a completely different story.
+Baking tandoori chicken tikka in the oven (as with chicken hariyali kababs) is a completely different story.

-Make sure you follow all the tips and tricks to make awesome tandoori chicken tikka that will wow your guests.
+Make sure you follow all the tips and tricks to make awesome chicken tandoori skewers that will wow your guests.

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)